 This probably isn't a good tool for beginners, or those with low technical capabilities.
 It takes a bit more time and effort to learn -- but when you do learn the platform, it's pretty powerful.

-They have a ton of powerful features, from CRM integration to email marketing, lead nurturing, lead scoring, and a valuable ROI reporting functionality to make sure your campaigns are working.
+They have a ton of features to automate communication to existing contacts, from CRM integration to email marketing, lead nurturing, lead scoring, and an ROI reporting functionality to make sure your campaigns are working.

 You can track all interactions on your website and build predictive lead scoring based on the parameters you set.
 All of this helps improve marketing efficiency and remove wasted time and effort from your sales team.

-It's important to note, Pardot is a powerful enterprise but may not be as accessible or affordable for smaller businesses, or entrepreneurs.
+It's important to note, Pardot is a powerful enterprise, but lacks lead generation functionality and may not be as accessible or affordable for smaller businesses, or entrepreneurs.

 Autopilot is one of the most visually appealing marketing automation solutions on the market.